Frequently Asked Questions

 - HELENA Grant for Research Stays

-HELENA graduate students having a TUM working contract and HMGU guest contract should fill the form "Application for a Travel/Research Stay at TUM".
+HELENA graduate students having a TUM working contract and HMGU guest contract should fill the form "Application for TUM Graduate School Internationalization".

 HELENA graduate students having a LMU working contract and HMGU guest contract should fill the form "Application for a Travel/Research Stay Grant at LMU".

-Please note: Complete applications have to be submitted to the GSO at least 4 weeks prior to the planned travel date.
+Please note: Posters and talks must be approved by the Institute director via the electronic system of the HMGU ‘Electronic Publication Application’.
+The reference number will be provided by HELENA Graduate Student Office after the travel grant is approved by HELENA.
+Complete applications have to be submitted to the GSO at least 4 weeks prior to the planned travel date.
 Please always submit an agenda and time schedule of your international conference/research stay.

 Who can help me if I have problems with my supervisor?